TexasInstruments/open-pru/README.md

 > folder of the `open-pru` repository.

 Makefiles can be used to:
-   - build or clean all OPEN PRU projects
+   - build or clean all OpenPRU projects
-   - build or clean a specific OPEN PRU project
+   - build or clean a specific OpenPRU project
    - build or clean code for a specific core

 For detailed steps on how to use makefiles, run ```make help``` from the root